sin5678/inav_cn_wiki/Why-do-I-have-limited-servo-throw-in-my-airplane.md

 You dont **need** full servo throw!
 It all depends how you want to [tune](https://github.com/iNavFlight/inav/wiki/Tune-INAV-PIFF-controller-for-fixedwing) your airplane.

 IF you want full throw basically wanted Rates settings should be the same as what your airplane can actually manage, and then turn up P-gain and / or FF-gain untill you have what you want

+Sidenote, want to calm down you airplane is passthrough mode?
+Then and programmable TX should be used, where on the same switch that turns on passthrough mode enables wanted EXPO and limited range of channels.